fraylopez/elixir-kickoff/welcome/docs/tasks/stage_2_1.md

 `iex` is short for Interactive Elixir.
 It is a REPL (Read-Eval-Print Loop) that allows you to interact with Elixir code.
 You can run `iex` from the terminal and create code on the fly.
 It is a great tool to test small pieces of code and to understand how Elixir works.

-To load a module in iex using mix, you can run `iex -S mix` from the terminal.
+To load a mix project in `iex`, you can run `iex -S mix` from the terminal.

 ## Tasks: